 SolarWinds Network Performance Monitor is another Great monitoring tool that has a large community behind it and has updates almost every year.

-We prefer to stick with paid monitoring solutions, as issues and problems do arise from time to time with configuration and other issues – So having a support team that stands behind their product really makes all the differences for businesses who need a complete monitoring solution.
+We prefer to stick with paid monitoring solutions, as issues and problems do arise from time to time with configuration and other issues – So having a support team that stands behind their product really makes all the difference for businesses who need a complete monitoring solution.

 In summary, consider your needs before choosing a network monitoring solution.